About to start packing your life to relocate abroad? Find out how much money do you need to move to Portugal!

 The most important topic when asking “How much money do you need to move to Portugal?” is regarding the financial requirements for visa applications.

-It is essentially useless to apply for a visa without meeting the main financial requirements.
-Proving that you have sufficient means of subsistence already gives you a headstart when applying for a Portuguese visa.
-Or anywhere else, for that matter.
+You cannot successfully apply for a visa without meeting the core financial requirements.
+Demonstrating sufficient means of subsistence gives you a strong advantage when applying for a Portuguese visa or any visa, for that matter.

 Minimum Income Requirements for Different Visa Types